itbj/sbx_acik8s/quickstart.md

     </details>

-## Kubernetes Node Network Preperation
+## Kubernetes Node Network Preparation
 Before you can install Kubernetes on your hosts, you'll need to configure the networking within Linux to provide the connectivity paths into the ACI tenant and objects that were created by `acc-provision`.
 The topology you'll be creating in this step looks like this.

 ![](readme_images/sbx_topology_network_prep.jpg)